ajlockwood/SSem2018-19/README.md

   Icicle:

-    Now pierces and explodes at the end of its movement instead of when it hits something.
+    Now pierces.
+Explodes at the end of its movement instead of when it hits something.

     Speed increased from 1750 to 2500.